depthbomb/wow-autogossip/README.md

 Installing AutoGossip now also includes optional plugins that are enabled automatically in the addon menu.
 For example, NPC automation in _The War Within_ is its own plugin so you may disable that addon to disable automation.

-## Known Issues

-- Automation sometimes does not work when talking to an NPC that is automated.
-Closing the gossip window and talking to them again usually works.
-This appears to be caused by not receiving the correct NPC name when talking to an NPC.
-I'm not sure what causes this yet but if you know then do let me know!

 ---

 This is my first attempt at a WoW addon so I'm still learning!